 What is VigilantBear?

-Our VigilantBear feature is designed to keep your location and data private in the brief seconds while TunnelBear is connecting and reconnecting.
+Our VigilantBear feature is designed to keep your location and data private in the brief seconds while TunnelBear is reconnecting.
 If TunnelBear loses connection for some reason (ie: you move between WiFi networks, or you’re out of network range briefly), it’s designed to automatically reconnect as soon as it detects the internet again.
 VigilantBear protects you in these brief seconds while TunnelBear is reconnecting.

 Currently the VigilantBear feature is available on Windows, macOS, and Android.
-This feature is only available on Android devices running on Lollipop (5.0) or later.
+This feature is only available on Android devices running Lollipop (5.0) or later.
 For more details on how to use the VigilantBear feature, see our blog post.